levihernandez/pay-api/README.md

 ## K6 Stress Test

-Modify your endpoint ports in each project to point to CockroachDB when performing stress tests.
+Modify your endpoint ports in each project `config.json` to point to CockroachDB.

 * `gopg-api` on port 8088